 Nevertheless, I should have not have left them in there.
 I did call them first thing the next morning about this, but it was too late.
 They charged me $26.75 to “clean” it, which is ridiculous and frankly downright dishonest; it could not have taken more than one to two minutes to reach into the truck from the ground, pick the items up with one hand, and throw them into the nearby dumpster.

-After a few weeks I then sent an email via the U-haul website.
-I did receive a call then, from a man who was prone to interupting me, claimed there were no problems found with the truck, and offered me a $50 U-haul credit.
+After a few weeks I then sent an email via the U-Haul website.
+I did receive a call then, from a man who was prone to interrupting me, claimed there were no problems found with the truck, and offered me a $50 U-Haul credit.
 He could not have made it any more obvious how little he cared.

 TEMECULA CA, PRESCOTT AZ, CALIFORNIA -- I've got a Whopper of an abuse case; was even threatened with death and a beating.
 I'm 73 and rented 3 trucks for my move from CA to AZ.
 The air conditioning went out on the lead truck, the one I was riding in, as we filled up to make the drive.
 I suffered indescribably and have respiratory and vision problems ending in a heart attack last week.
 I couldn't reach their ‘hotline' until the dealer finally called for me and they called me.

 I was reaching the Palm Springs area, with my driver and dogs suffering; we even had to turn on the heater full force to avoid overheating.
 Amazing.
 They directed me to their Palm Desert area shop, where the owner stopped everything to work on ‘my' truck, resented it and it showed.
 He wouldn't tell me anything about his progress, then after about 4 hours I called U-Haul to tell him to release the truck; I could wait no longer.
 He threatened my life then said he would ‘beat me up' when I left his ‘office'.
 I called the cops for police escort off the premises.